zkamvar/config-files/README.md

 pieces of the `.vimrc` into separate files under the `vim-lua/` folder and will be manually converting them.

+To use the lua filters, you need to symlink the lua files into `~/.config/nvim/lua/`

 ## .gitconfig

 To use the .gitconfig in your own .gitconfig, use the `[include]` directive: